marklogic/marklogic-jena/README.md

 ## Support

-The markLogic-jena is maintained by MarkLogic Engineering and distributed under the [Apache 2.0 license](https://github.com/marklogic/java-client-api/blob/master/LICENSE).
+The markLogic-jena project is maintained by MarkLogic Engineering and distributed under the [Apache 2.0 license](https://github.com/marklogic/java-client-api/blob/master/LICENSE).
 It is designed for use in production applications with MarkLogic Server.
 Everyone is encouraged to file bug reports, feature requests, and pull requests through